spborder/FUSION/README.md

 $(venv_name) ~/ python -m pip install -r requirements.txt
 ```

-- Assign environment variables corresponding to the URL of your desired *DSA* instance and the username and password for your *fusionguest* account.
+- For setting up linkage to a *DSA* instance, either set environment variables or modify the *FUSION.py* script to refer to the API URL, username, and password for guest users.

 *Windows*
 ```bash